trys/trysv4/site/content/blog/netlify-php-builds.md

 Creating a shell file was the first task, making the file `build.sh` seemed to work, as did running `bash build.sh` in the command line.
 Strike 1.

 Next up.
 Creating deployment directories.
-This did the trick of making both the `dist` dirctory, as well as the `about` dirctory:
+This did the trick of making both the `dist` directory, as well as the `about` directory:

 ```bash
 mkdir -p "./dist/about/"